Aipcecodes/codes/LU - Code of Ethics.md

 However, it should be qualified.
 When the public can distinguish even within a single article, what are the facts on the one hand, and what opinions journalist and the other comments, the rule is supposed respected.
 In many cases, the formulation of a title, the use of an adjective is already the expression of an opinion, an evaluation of the journalist.
 Use these means to attract the attention of the public may be in conflict with the rule.
 And up to the journalist to be aware of.

-b) This provision is justified by the fact that more formal sources of companies bring news services providing media press “ready”.
+b) This provision is justified by the fact that more formal sources of companies bring news services providing media press "ready".
 So the press is it called to be particularly vigilant to enable the public to distinguish between work journalistic and press others.

 c) Respect for the right of moral author implies that the name of the author or have a source of information is reproduced.